SSA Supporting Tools & Audit Guidance

 Akzo Nobel Solvent Release Bulletin (information only)

-1. Invoices for the paint purchased for the project.
+1. Provide invoices for the paint purchased for the project.

-2. Manufacturers specifications (e.g Technical Data Sheet and Safety Data Sheet) for the paint that was applied; and
+2. Provide the manufacturers specifications (e.g Technical Data Sheet and Safety Data Sheet) for the paint that was applied; and

-3. Applicants (or sub-contractors) procedure for paint application that aligns with manufacturers specifications, including:
+3. Provide the Applicants (or sub-contractors) procedure for paint application that aligns with manufacturers specifications, including:

 - WHS procedure